Massimo Maugeri: Career

 He has written several novels and essays, which have garnered critical acclaim and numerous literary awards.
 His works include Identità distorte, Cetti Curfino, Trinacria Park and Il sangue della Montagna.
 Many of his writings explore themes of identity, societal distortion, and the cultural landscape of Sicily.

+His most recent novel, Quel che facciamo dell'amore, nominated for the 2026 Strega Prize by Giorgio Nisini, examines the relationship between love and responsibility while addressing questions of civil rights and exploring the history of the Beatles.

 In addition to his literary endeavors, Maugeri has contributed extensively to cultural sections of newspapers and magazines, solidifying his reputation as a key figure in contemporary Italian literature.
 He has also participated in various literary festivals and events, both in Italy and internationally.

 Maugeri has received accolades such as the Martoglio Prize and the Vittorini Prize, recognizing his contributions to Italian literature and culture.